Simon Thomson

 Professor of Hybrid Learning

-I am currently Director of Flexible Learning at the University of Manchester (UK).
 You can often find me online as “digisim” which is a persona I have been using for a number of years.
 It stems from being referred to as “Digital Simon” through my work within digital education.

 University of Manchester